ivarcode/schackmatt/AWS_DOCS.md

 -   `sudo certbot --nginx`
     -   follow the instructions

-Add the location block AFTER generating the cert:
+Add the location block directly BELOW the `server_name` and `root` AFTER generating the cert:

 ```
 server {